dotnet/docfx/docs/designs/conceptual-versioning.md

 1. Not support version validation on reference, including link and xref.

-    In phase 1, we will not check whether the version is existed on the referenced file.
+    In phase 1, we will not check whether the version exists on the referenced file.

     1. If user reference another file by link/Uid without query string `?view={moniker}`, we will not check whether the referenced file have the same monikerRange with current file.
 So if the referenced file have different monikerRange, the final view page is not guaranteed.